jason-ash/jtash/src/posts/20170915-riddler-sticks.md

 ---

 Part of the fun of building a campfire is setting up the structure of the logs.
 I suppose that may have inspired this week's
-<a href="https://fivethirtyeight.com/features/will-you-be-a-ghostbuster-or-a-world-destroyer/" target="_blank">riddler classic</a>.
+<a href="https://fivethirtyeight.com/features/will-you-be-a-ghostbuster-or-a-world-destroyer/">riddler classic</a>.
 Perhaps the logic is that if you find sticks that can form triangles, you are more likely to build an aesthetically pleasing pyre...?

 > This week’s Classic, from Spreck Rosekrans, continues our camping theme.
 Here are four questions of increasing difficulty about finding sticks in the woods, breaking them and making shapes: